-Commission Staff, Laura Pennebaker: From Commissioner Lyou, his only recommendation is to add to the scope a section that includes the development of near-term actions.
+Commission Staff, Laura Pennebaker: Commissioner Lyou provided a comment via the chat feature.
+His only recommendation is to add to the scope a section that includes the development of near-term actions.
 Example: community and equity advocates provide updates during policy portion of Commission meetings.